Nuand/bladeRF/doc/development/no_os_v1_251_ad9361_migration.md

   the supported small C library has no `sscanf`.
 * `0020`: retained for Nios only to suppress unconditional success text that fills the command UART and stalls Nios.
 Host diagnostics remain enabled.
+* `0021`: retained for host compiler portability.
+It uses the standard Boolean type on MSVC, avoids a Windows macro collision, and makes diagnostics valid ISO C statements.

 The former `0001` through `0006` patch set was removed only after its behavior was found in v1.251.0 or represented by the focused replacements above.
 The